Summer reading helps develop strong readers. Here are several tips and a free summer reading bingo to encourage your child to read.

 If I have a novel downstairs in the family room, I’m more likely to pick it up when I need to find some fun in my day.

-Read aloud to them
+Tip 6: Read aloud to your children

 By reading aloud to your child, you have the opportunity to serve as a reading role model for your child.